These are templates for PCIe Extended Capabilities. They are designed to be

 Performs a Memory Write with AT field of the TLP header as specified

-in the input argument at
+in the input argument at.
+Requires that an upstream_target is

 defined.

-method page_request(uint64 addr) -> (pcie_error_t)
+mc_capabilityprs_capabilitymethod page_request(uint64 addr) -> (pcie_error_t)

 Sends a Page Request message.
 The caller is responsible for setting